-Supply Chain Finance is good for suppliers.
+Working capital finance is good for suppliers.
 They get paid early and can do all the things they need to grow like buy inventory, keep up with new orders and offer credit to their own supplier network.

 And it’s good for the large corporate or multinational buyers as they gain extra time to pay suppliers and can hold on to valuable working capital a little longer.

-"Supply Chain Finance is the solution to late payment, one of the biggest headaches for businesses all over the world."
+"Working capital finance is the solution to late payment, one of the biggest headaches for businesses all over the world."

 Companies, particularly small ones, bear a constant risk of late payment for their goods and services, crimping their ability to grow and invest.